Daniel Fernandes (comedian)

 Daniel Fernandes (born 2 August 1984) is an Indian stand-up comedian.
-Based in Mumbai, Fernandes is known for his dark and surreal style of comedy, with references to social issues in India.
+He is known for his dark and surreal style of comedy, which references social issues in India.

 Early life

-Fernandes was born in Mumbai and was raised in Goa.
-He received his MBA in marketing from Symbiosis Institute of Media & Communication, Pune.
+Daniel Fernandes was born on 2 August 1984 in Bombay, Maharashtra, India and was raised in Goa.
+He received his MBA in marketing from Symbiosis International University.

 Career

 Based in Mumbai, Fernandes regularly performs at comedy clubs including Canvas Laugh Club, The Comedy Store, Blue Frog and High Spirits.
-In his comedic material and interviews, Fernandes is known to cover Indian social issues including free speech, student suicide, death penalty and marital rape.
-He collaborated with several Indian stand-up comedians including Gursimran Khamba, Aditi Mittal, Biswa Kalyan Rath, Sundeep Rao, Radhika Vaz, Abish Mathew and Kanan Gill.
+In his comedic material and interviews, he is known to cover Indian social issues including free speech, student suicide, death penalty and marital rape.
+He has collaborated with several fellow stand-up comedians including Gursimran Khamba, Aditi Mittal, Biswa Kalyan Rath, Sundeep Rao, Radhika Vaz, Abish Mathew and Kanan Gill.